 Start your day at the Golden Gate Park, which offers a huge array of activities, trails and hidden lawns.
-Head first to Stow Lake in Golden Gate Park and rent a boat to idly paddle as you digest.
+Head first to Stow Lake in Golden Gate Park and rent a boat to idly paddle as you sightsee.

 Cross the Great Highway to Ocean Beach and dip your toes in the always-chilly Pacific Ocean, gazing east.
-When you’re ready to warm up, head the renovated Beach Chalet, with depression-era murals and a brewpub / restaurant with an amazing view out across the Ocean upstairs.
+When you’re ready to warm up, head to the renovated Beach Chalet, with depression-era murals and a brewpub/restaurant with an amazing view out across the Ocean upstairs.
 In the back of the same building hides the Park Chalet, where the indoor/outdoor bar has comfy adirondacks and blankets for resisting the fog.
 Enjoy your last evening in San Francisco, vowing to return as soon as you possibly can.

 More experiences nearby

 Dine with a View in California